 Gerard’s 360 approach in language starts at the beginning with the sound of each phoneme (individual letter sound), continues to blending, and flows into reading, spelling, handwriting, oral language, organization of thought, and written expression.
 While phonics is an important component, the 360 Perspective places equal emphasis on vocabulary development, reading comprehension, and written expression.
 Phonetic decoding will increase and enable word recognition, and fluent reading will blossom as a child understands the meaning of words within the content, and uses new vocabulary for writing and self expression.
 Our goal is to develop a love for language in all forms!

-Many students take approximately two to three years to master all language strategies; but once they do, they use them to unlock the mysteries of language throughout their lives.
+Most students take approximately two to three years to master all language strategies; but once they do, they use them to unlock the mysteries of language throughout their lives.

 The basic principles of the 360 Perspective are: